HacKanCuBa/blake2signer/README.md

 # Blake2Signer

 The goal of this module is to provide a simple way to securely sign data using Blake2 in keyed hashing mode (read more about that in the [hashlib docs](https://docs.python.org/3/library/hashlib.html#blake2)).

  The main use case is to sign cookies or similar data.
 There are much better packages for other use cases or more general use cases so if you feel this module doesn't satisfy your needs consider using "itsdangerous", Django's signer, "pypaseto", "pyjwt" or others like those.
 My idea is to keep this module as simple as possible without much room to become a *footgun*.

-This project began initially as a Gist but I decided to create a package because I think it can be useful as a small (~500 LoC counting tests), simple (quite straightforward) and fast data signer (see more below).
+This project began initially as a Gist but I decided to create a package because I think it can be useful as a small (~600 LoC counting tests), simple (quite straightforward) and fast data signer (see more below).

 ## Goals

+* Be safe and secure.
 * Be simple and straightforward.
 * Follow [semver](https://semver.org/).
 * Be always typed.